 Serina Wee had a vision to further her career and wanted to set up her own accounting firm.

 So City Harvest Church (CHC) founder Kong Hee claimed he let her go even though her accounting services were important to the church and music production firm Xtron.

-But, asserted the prosecution yesterday, Wee's firm, Advante Consulting, was meant to create a "perception of separation" between CHC and Xtron.
+But the prosecution yesterday asserted that her firm, Advante Consulting, was merely meant to create a "perception of separation" between CHC and Xtron.
 Advante manages the accounts of Xtron Productions.

 And it was to hide the fact that the megachurch was channelling its building fund to Xtron for its Crossover Project, said the prosecution.

 Kong, Wee and four other CHC leaders are accused of misusing more than $50 million of church funds.

 Some of this money was allegedly used to fund the music career of Kong's wife Sun Ho through "sham bonds" invested into two companies - Xtron and glass manufacturer Firna.

 Yesterday, the prosecution sought to prove that Kong, 49, had control over Xtron, which it has said is a "shell company".

 Deputy Public Prosecutor Christopher Ong pointed out during the cross-examination that one of the ways the accused tried to distance CHC from Xtron was through the establishment of Wee's firm, Advante.